AnnaGenina/pyGravSphere/README.md

 The current working directory is /Users/Nerd/Desktop/MyWorkDir/ Would you like to change that?  y or n? y or n : n
+Alright then
 Please name your new project: ZhaoConst3Plum
-MPI? y or n?
-y or n: y
+Please write a short summary (or long if you want): Tutorial Creating project directory
+Creating Submission files
+How would you like to run MCMC?
+1) Serial 	2) Multiprocessing  3) MPI (if you're running on a cluster) 3
 How many cores?
 8
-How much time do you need (hours only)?
-5
+How much time do you need (in hours)?
+2.5
 1) PowerLaw or 2) Zhao ?
 2
 1) Baes or 2) Const ?
 2
 VSP ? y or n? n
 1) Plummer Single  2) Plummer Components 2
 How many walkers?
-1000
+500
 Burn-in?
-2500
+5000
 Steps?
-5000
+10000
 Integration points?
 100
-Creating project directory
-mkdir /Users/Nerd/Desktop/MyWorkDir/ZhaoConst3Plum
-Please write a short summary (or long if you want): This is an example with a Zhao, Constant Beta and three component Plummer for my tutorial.
-Yay!

 ```

 Think long and hard about how many walkers you want.
 One thousand is good number, just saying.
 *Burn-in* is the number of steps for which you want to run each of your walkers before **pyGravSphere** starts outputting the chains.

 *Steps* is the total steps for which you want to run your walkers.
-So in the example above, you will get an output of the last 2500 steps per walker.
+So in the example above, you will get an output of the last 5000 steps per walker.

 *Integration points* sets the accuracy of your integrator: how many logarithmic bins will the integrand be divided into?
 100 is fine.